 Wanna know who else I love?
 Jeanne.
 Girlfriend & I get along so well that she’s like my Sister from another Mister.
 (And Mrs., for that matter.)
 If you haven’t stopped by Jeanne’s place yet, you really should.
 To know her is to love her.
 Her kind heart and Laugh at Life attitude is truly infectious.
 Jeanne’s the kind of gal that will surprise you with an apron in the mail because she saw some fabric that reminded her of you.
 She also sends hilarious cards or goodies just to let you know that she was thinking of you–even though you are in near daily contact with each other.
 Jeanne’s that kind of friend.

-Being that I live in the (now) Great White North, and Jeanne lives in the Very Tropical South, we often talk about how cool it will be on the day that we are able to hang out together on the front porch.
+Being that I live in the (now) Great White North, and Jeanne lives in the Very Tropical South, we often talk about how cool it is when we can get together and hang out on the front porch.
+We’re fortunate enough to visit at least once a year.
+I love the internet for bringing her into my life.

-These Vanilla Latte Cinnamon Rolls were inspired by the thought of that day.
+These Vanilla Latte Cinnamon Rolls are inspired by the thoughts of those days.
 So these are for you, Jeanne–my sweet friend and lover of Vanilla Lattes.
-One day we will be sitting on the porch stuffing ourselves with cinnamon rolls, sipping steamy mugs of chai, and watching the world go by.
+One day soon, we’ll be sitting on the porch stuffing ourselves with cinnamon rolls, sipping steamy mugs of chai, and watching the world go by.

 As for the rest of you–no worries!
 Cinnamon rolls are on the house!
 I made enough to share. 🙂